TykTechnologies/tyk-operator/README.md

 ### What can you do with Tyk Operator?

 Tyk Operator can configure Tyk Gateway as a drop-in replacement for standard [Kubernetes Ingress](./docs/ingress.md).
 You can manage your API definitions and security policies with it.
-It also works with the classic portal so you can manage your Classic Portal declaratively.
+It also works with the Classic Portal so you can manage your Classic Portal declaratively.

-Custom Tyk Objects are available as [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and documentation for each of these custom resources are available [here](./docs/crd.md).
+Custom Tyk Objects are available as [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and documentation for each of these custom resources are available [here](#documentation).

-### Why use Tyk Operator?
+### What benefits Tyk Operator has?

 You can get the benefits of GitOps with declarative API configurations: